A Differential Perspective on Distributional Reinforcement Learning

 \section{Introduction}

-Distributional reinforcement learning (distributional RL) \cite{Morimura2010-ve, Bellemare2017-lf, Bellemare2023-mn} equips decision-making agents with the ability to learn and reason about the probability distribution over a given objective.
-This approach transcends the traditional RL paradigm of focusing solely on expected values, thereby offering a deeper and more insightful understanding of the variability, uncertainty, and risk associated with a given objective.
-To date, distributional RL methods have exclusively focused on the \emph{discounted} setting, where an RL agent aims to optimize a potentially-discounted sum of rewards over time (e.g. \citet{Bellemare2017-lf, Dabney2018-ta, Dabney2018-yi}).
-In this work, we extend distributional RL to the \emph{average-reward} setting, where an RL agent aims to optimize the reward received per time-step.
+Distributional reinforcement learning (distributional RL) \citep{Bellemare2023-mn} equips decision-making agents with the ability to learn and reason about the probability distribution over a given objective.
+This approach transcends the traditional RL paradigm of focusing solely on expected values, thereby offering a more insightful and methodical understanding of the variability, uncertainty, and risk associated with a given objective.
+To date, distributional RL methods have exclusively focused on the \emph{discounted} setting, where an RL agent aims to optimize a potentially-discounted sum of rewards over time (e.g. \citet{Bellemare2017-lf}).